-The following is a preliminary timetable for the next few upcoming releases.
+At the moment, there is no timetable for the next release.
 Dates, feature deliverables, and even version numbers found in this list are all subject to change (and become increasingly more speculative the further out we attempt to project).
 Fortunately, the same dynamics that allow features to fall out of releases or for release dates to slip also allow for feature and release acceleration.
 That's the nature of open-source, community-driven software projects (and we think it's a great thing).
 So if you don't like what you see here, do something about it: your contributions are always welcome!

 We try to roll releases on Wednesdays.
 Like most of the other information on this page, the day we roll isn't a hard-and-fast rule, but it is something that has been useful in the past.
 Rolling mid-week gives us enough time for the release preparation process in the couple of days prior to the release, and some time before the weekend for validation of the release tarballs.
 The release is finalized and announced as soon after the completion of the validation process as possible.
 See the documentation of our release process for more information.

-Subversion plans to make a regular release every 6 months, with a Long-Term Support (LTS) release every 2 years.
-Regular releases are intended to deliver new features more quickly, while LTS releases are intended to provide stability over longer periods.
+Subversion has two types of releases: regular releases are intended to deliver new features more quickly, while LTS releases are intended to provide stability over longer periods.

 In this context, "release" means an increment of the minor release number, which is the middle number in our three-component system.
 Thus, 1.2.0, 1.3.0, and 1.4.0 are successive minor releases in the "1.x" line, whereas 1.1.1, 1.1.2, and 1.1.3 are successive patch (bugfix) releases in the "1.1.x" line.
 We don't schedule patch releases far in advance, we just put them out when we feel enough bugfixes have accumulated to warrant it.
 Major new releases, such as Subversion 2.0, will probably be done much like the minor releases, just with more planning around the exact features.